MattFLPe/MattFLPe/README.md

 <br>
 ➥ I like reading, programming, watching movies, exercising and learning about new subjects.
 <br>
 ➥ My main goals are to become a resourceful developer, and to show my craftmanship to the world.
-I want to improve everyday, each day, while contributing positively.
+I want to improve everyday, each day contributing positively.
 <br>

 ## 📫 Contact me: